web3privacy/docs/docs/projects/privacy-tech-awards.md

 :::note

 This project is a concept.
+First edition is planned for 2024 Q3/Q4 around ETHBrno.

 :::